xmamo/Structure-spawner-generator/README.md

    example, a torch needs to be placed on a block.
 To make sure everything gets spawned correctly, `Blocks to enqueue` contains a list of crucial blocks which have to be placed once everything else got placed.
-The list should already be fine, however if you see one or more blocks popping of after structure spawning, you can add their ID here.
+The list should already be fine, however if you see one or more blocks popping off after structure spawning, you can add their ID here.
  - **`NBT tags to ignore`**: as you might know, some blocks (for example Command Blocks) require additional data through the use of so-called NBT tags (like